bgbrink/ddPCRvis/README.md

 G08|Cell line|3|a||c|d
 E09|FFPE|2|||c|d

 The raw data should be *csv* files.
 Each file represents a two-dimensional data frame.
-Each row within the data frame represents a single droplet, each column the respective intensities per colour channel:
+Each row within the data frame represents a single droplet, each column the respective intensities per colour channel (please make sure your decimal symbol is a point):

 Ch1 Amplitude | Ch2 Amplitude
 --- | ---